Disclaimer:

 There is some information about my teaching style that one should understand.
 First of all, I do not typically lecture on the material you will be reading in your primary text.
 Your book is well-written and covers the traditional areas of general psychology very effectively.
 Instead, my lectures cover supplemental material to help you to synthesize the text material and understand on a deeper level how psychology relates to life.

 Secondly, I have the reputation of being a good, but challenging instructor.
 The "challenging" label some students attribute to me is based upon my exam format.
 Now before you panic, please allow me to explain.
-My students are never confused as to what will be covered on an essay exam, as I tell my students very specifically what to study.
+My students are never confused as to what will be covered on an essay exam, as I tell my students exactly what to study.
 The "challenging" part is that my essay exams tend to be somewhat lengthy and detailed.
 If you have experience taking essay exams, then my tests will likely not pose too much of a challenge for you.
-However, if you have little or no experience taking detailed essay exams, please be sure to carefully follow my study suggestions.
+However, if you have little or no experience writing essays, please be sure to carefully follow my study suggestions.
 I am also always available to discuss any areas of confusion my students may have.

 Thirdly, I approach my Psych 1 course in a somewhat non-traditional manner, in that I often lecture from a non-dominant perspective.
 What I mean by that is that I attempt to show students how different, less often heard perspectives can change the way one views a given situation.
 For example, when teaching about the pharmacology of (and the potential value of) anti-depressants and other medications, I also teach about the somewhat controversial perspective of Dr. Peter Breggin, M.D. (and others) who are critical of medication use in many circumstances.
 I do not expect my students to adopt a given perspective about which I teach.
 Rather, my purpose is to help students to be exposed to different worldviews, since a wise person understands many different perspectives.
 This is, in many ways, the primary function of higher education: exposure to different perspectives.
 What I hope to do with this description is to give you as accurate a view of the course as possible.
 If this course sounds exciting to you, then I believe we will have a stimulating, fun, and informative semester.